From our founder

 The two developers who built the site are Joseph Flesh and Declan Frye and we'll always be grateful to them.
 They built the site on Reem's specs, long distance, through many, many Skype sessions, so they get all the credit and Reem gets all the suggestions for changes: Founder[at]HelpAroundTown.com

-We're always looking for Ruby on Rails and UI/UX talent, so please send good people our way.
+We're always looking for good Ruby on Rails and UI/UX talent, so please drop us a line if you're interested.

 Our logo and icons were designed by Dan Deming-Henes.
 Dan has a fresh, colorful, clean style that we hope you will love as much as we do.